philippecarlo/pyldes_kbo/ConformanceTesting/TressSpec/Readme.md

 ### The current folder contains two parts of the conformance testing.

  - [Conformance Testing framework](./TreeSpecConformancePoints.md)
-   contains all testing points to conform to the [Tree Specification](https://treecg.github.io/specification/) The test points are categorized to:
+   contains all testing points for an implementation of LDES Server to conform to the [Tree Specification](https://treecg.github.io/specification/) The test points are categorized to:
 	 - [🟥 Must](./TreeSpecConformancePoints.md#the-tree-specification-must-)